 Risk management has many names.
 You will find it called money management, bet sizing, or even position sizing.
 You want to live to trade another day.

 The rules are simple, don’t risk more than 2% of your account size.
 It is always better to bet a small amount initially on any trade-in case you are wrong – which can easily be greater than 50% of the time.

 Because, at the end of the day, it is better to risk-taking many small losses than to risk missing one large profit.

 Check out our live trading rooms if you want to see us teach and trade the markets.

 A position trader is one who holds a stock position for an extended period – think several weeks to years.
 Position traders are more concerned with the long-term performance of an asset.

 From this perspective, the traders are closer to long-term investors.
 Other than the “buy and hold” investing strategy, it has is the longest holding time.

 Without a doubt, position trading is pretty much the opposite of day trading.
 With day trading, one is concerned with the short-term drivers of the price (i.e. catalysts).
 Whereas with position trading, your goal is to identify longer-term price and market trends and earn profits from such trends.

 Generally, position trading may provide lucrative returns that will not be erased by high transaction costs.
-If you haven’t figured it out yet, commissions can zap profits in day trading (check out a list of brokers with no pdt rule).
+If you haven’t figured it out yet, commissions can zap profits in day trading.

 A position trader also uses charts with more extended time frames – think daily to monthly, unlike day traders who use time frames as small as 1 minute.